You can avoid many of the arguments over screen time this summer. Here are six steps for how to manage screen time this summer.

 - My two older children to use watch PBS Kids on Prime Video for a half-hour in the morning as their reinforcement for staying their beds all night.
-I will feed the baby during this time.
+I will prepare breakfast during this time.

-- They will watch another 30 minutes show on PBS Kids on Prime Video in the afternoon while I prepare dinner.
+- They will watch another 30 minutes show on PBS Kids on Prime Video in the afternoon while my husband prepares dinner.

 - My daughter will be allowed the iPad for to play the ABC Mouse app in the mid-afternoon while the baby naps and the preschooler has rest time so I can work.
 She must first play quietly and independently in her room for 30 minutes and then can play ABC Mouse only on the iPad for another 30 minutes.

 - We will continue to have Family Movie Night on Saturdays.

 Decide on your plan.
 Grab a piece of paper and write them down now.

 Figure out if you have any screen time rules and write them down on the Summer Screen Time Rules worksheet.
 Having written rules is the critical piece to help you manage screen time this summer.